ndexbio/ndexpackagebundler/src/docs/iQuery_Installation_Instructions.rst

 * A working local NDEx server that can be visited with a web browser

-* Enrichment REST Service properly configured and running
+* Enrichment REST Service properly configured and running as described in ``Enrichment_Installation_Instructions.pdf``

-* Interactome REST Service properly configured and running
+* Interactome REST Service properly configured and running as described in ``Interactome_Installation_Instructions.pdf``

 Configuring Service
 ----------------------------